 If you’re not aware of this feature on your eBay account, you’ve come to the right place.
 It would be best if you spent time to learn about this feature to protect your eBay store earnings and to avoid the stress of dealing with a toxic eBay buyer.

-Keep reading to discover how to add people to your blocked buyers list on eBay.
+Keep reading to discover how to how to block a bidder on ebay.

 Setting Up Buyer Requirements on eBay